 - (iv) LOWEST PRICED BID MEETING TECHNICAL BENCHMARK SCORE.
 The RFP will utilize a two step evaluation process.
 The City evaluates the technical Bids received against the evaluation criteria and weightings set out in the RFP.
 For those technical Bids that successfully meet the benchmark score stipulated in the RFP, the City will open the price Bid received.
 The award shall be made to the vendor who has successfully met the technical benchmark score and has the lowest priced Bid. - (3) the Procurement Section will facilitate the RFP evaluation process.
 An evaluation committee will be formed with a minimum of three evaluators and be comprised of at least one representative from the Client Department.
 The evaluators shall review all compliant Bids against the established criteria, reach consensus on the final rating results, and ensure that the final rating results with supporting documents are kept in the procurement file.
-The Procurement Section representative shall not participate in the scoring of the Bid; - (4) all Bids that meet the required terms, conditions and Specifications outlined in the Request for Proposals document shall be evaluated based on the evaluation criteria and weightings, subject to any rights or privileges reserved by the City; - (5) any award shall be made in accordance with the evaluation criteria and weightings contained in the Request for Proposals document, subject to any rights or privileges reserved by the City or as otherwise approved by Council; and - (6) the Goods and/or Services shall be procured through a Purchase Order and/or Contract process.
-Where a formal Contract is necessary, such Contract shall be in a form satisfactory to the City Solicitor. - (7) When no compliant Bids are received in response to a Request for Proposals, and - (a) where time permits in the opinion of the General Manager of the Client Department, the Request for Proposals shall be re-issued with the appropriate revisions; or - (b) only one Bid has been received or has successfully passed the technical proposal requirements, the Procurement Manager in conjunction with the Client Department may proceed to negotiate the changes required to achieve an acceptable Bid, provided that such changes will not alter the general nature of the requirement described in the Request for Proposals; or - (c) where time does not permit the re-issuance of the Request for Proposals in the opinion of the General Manager of the Client Department, the Request for Proposals is not otherwise being revised, and the non-compliance is associated with the pricing portion of the two step evaluation process, all vendors who have successfully passed the technical proposal requirements of the Request for Proposals shall be given the opportunity to submit a new price Bid only.
+The Procurement Section representative shall not participate in the scoring of the Bid; - (4) all Bids that meet the required terms, conditions and Specifications outlined in the Request for Proposals document shall be evaluated based on the evaluation criteria and weightings, subject to any rights or privileges reserved by the City; - (5) any award shall be made in accordance with the evaluation criteria and weightings contained in the Request for Proposals document, subject to any rights or privileges reserved by the City or as otherwise approved by Council; and - (6) When no compliant Bids are received in response to a Request for Proposals, and - (a) where time permits in the opinion of the General Manager of the Client Department, the Request for Proposals shall be re-issued with the appropriate revisions; or - (b) only one Bid has been received or has successfully passed the technical proposal requirements, the Procurement Manager in conjunction with the Client Department may proceed to negotiate the changes required to achieve an acceptable Bid, provided that such changes will not alter the general nature of the requirement described in the Request for Proposals; or - (c) where time does not permit the re-issuance of the Request for Proposals in the opinion of the General Manager of the Client Department, the Request for Proposals is not otherwise being revised, and the non-compliance is associated with the pricing portion of the two step evaluation process, all vendors who have successfully passed the technical proposal requirements of the Request for Proposals shall be given the opportunity to submit a new price Bid only.
 The Procurement Section will communicate to each of these vendors, any Bid deficiencies that resulted in its Bid being deemed non-compliant.
-This process may utilize a post-closing addendum.

-- (8) Where one or more Bids have been received and are in excess of budgeted funds, the General Manager of the Client Department in consultation with the Procurement Manager may enter into negotiations with the vendor submitting being recommended for award, where it is agreed that the changes required to achieve an acceptable Bid will not change the general nature of the requirement described in the RFP. - (9) The Goods and/or Services shall be procured through a Purchase Order, Contract process and/or any other process as approved by the Director of Financial Services.
+This process may utilize a post-closing addendum. - (7) Where one or more Bids have been received and are in excess of budgeted funds, the General Manager of the Client Department in consultation with the Procurement Manager may enter into negotiations with the vendor submitting being recommended for award, where it is agreed that the changes required to achieve an acceptable Bid will not change the general nature of the requirement described in the RFP. - (8) Except where another process is approved by the Director of Financial Services & Corporate Controller, the Goods and/or Services shall be procured through a Purchase Order and/or Contract process.
 Where a formal Contract is necessary, such Contract shall be in a form satisfactory to the City Solicitor.

-POLICY # 6 - Unsolicited Proposals
+POLICY #6 - Unsolicited Proposals